coq/roadmaps/text/roadmap-8.6.md

 	evarconv heuristic of first-order unifications) (9cc95f5)
    Decision: unification, use cumulativity state leq.

-  - [ ] Keyed Unification:
+  - [ ] :exclamation: Keyed Unification:

-  !
   The strategy is now to do a first pass without conversion and a pass with full conversion of arguments if this fails, when selecting subterms.
 Keyed Unification is still restricted to [unify_to_subterm], used by the standard rewrite only (M. Sozeau).